-Anybody can claim to be a plumber.
+Anyone can claim to be a plumber.
 A licensed plumber is required to know, understand, and implement state, city, and local codes.

 Someone who claims to be the “handyman” type may be able to fix some routine plumbing problems in your home like unclogging a drain or repairing a leaky faucet, but you may be facing some serious problems if the job is more complicated.
 If you hire someone who is not licensed or qualified to handle a job like a gas leak, you may be putting your family in danger.
-Always be sure you understand the limits of someone you are hiring and their capabilities and what licenses they have obtained.
+Always be sure you understand the limits of someone you are hiring, their capabilities, and what licenses they have obtained.

 If you hire a general contractor to make improvements or additions to your home, be sure that they only hire licensed plumbers.
 If you fail to take this necessary step, you could be subjected to legal action if you sell your home in the future and don’t disclose any plumbing work you have had done by an unlicensed plumber.
 If you do the right thing and disclose you hired an unlicensed plumber to make these repairs or home improvements this can decrease the value of your home.